varydabe/piranti-bergerak/README.md

 # Piranti Bergerak - Menu App

 Menu App is a simple Android app that digitalize your restaurant menu and allow user to choose the menu easily.
+This application was built with 2 activities and 2 fragmen which connected by 2 kinds of navigation.
+Intent navigation is used to move between activities and View Pager is used to move between fragment.
+When the system in Fragment Food or Drink is paused, the application will pop a Toast "Sistem berhenti sementara".
+And when the system resumes, the application will pop a Tost "Pilih menu kesukaanmu".
+If the Menu Activity is destroyed, the application will redirect to Main Activity and the system will pop a Toast "Order diproses".

 ## Overview
 <img src="images/home.jpeg" alt="home" width="200" height="350"/>   <img src="images/foodlist.jpeg" alt="foodlist" width="200" height="350"/>   <img src="images/drinklist.jpeg" alt="drinklist" width="200" height="350"/>